 - Needs some practice in use.

-A diamond-coated sharpening rod is used to sharpen blades and other edged tools.
+A fine grit diamond sharpening rod is used to sharpen blades and other edged tools.
 The retractable system allows the user to extend or shorten the rod to the desired length.
-Styled as a pen to easily keep in a pocket.
+Styled as a pen to keep in a pocket easily.

 What Factors Should You Consider When Choosing A Sharpening Stone Set?

 1. What type of tools will you be sharpening?
-The stone’s diamond surface makes sharpening efficient.
+The diamond honing stone surface makes sharpening efficient.
 For restoring a sharp edge or flattening the backs of plane blades, start with 300 grit.
 Choose in the range of 300, 600 and 1200 grit to cover most workshop needs.

 2. Consider the dimensions.
-To choose the right size, determine the type of knife or tool and the angle at which it will be worked.
-From the small 3/4″ x 2″ Eze-lap 5 piece offering for touching up router bits to big bench plates.
+To select the right one, determine the type of knife or tool and the angle at which it will be worked.
+From the tiny 3/4″ x 2″ Eze-lap 5 piece offering for touching up router bits to big bench plates.

 4. Think about the brand and warranty.
 Some brands, like DMT and Smith’s, have built their whole business on sharpening tools.
-Most of these stones have a lifetime warranty, so you can be sure they will last.
+Most of these types of stones have long warranties, so you can be sure they will last.

 5. It’s crucial to analyse the stone’s pricing, specs, and quality.
 Also, consider the type of stone and how it will be employed.

 6. Want good customer reviews?
 Look no further than the reviewed options above!
 With high ratings from satisfied customers, you’re guaranteed to find the perfect stone.
-Just be aware of the size and shape of each option before making a purchase.
+Just be aware of the proportions of each option before purchase.

 What Are The Different Types Of Diamond Bench Stones?

-Two main types of diamond bench stones, either continuous or interrupted diamond surface.
+There are two types of diamond bench stones, either continuous or interrupted diamond surface.
 But each has its own advantages and disadvantages.
-The broken surface of the interrupted sort makes it challenging to hone point tools.
+The broken surface of the interrupted kind makes it challenging to hone point tools.
 On the other hand, continuous diamond surface coatings tend to be more costly.

 They have also come a long way since the first versions.
 Now available in all sorts of shapes and sizes for different purposes.